 A Slovak tennis talent who stunned the world by defeating world number one Serena Williams on the green clay of Charleston.

-Jana Čepelová emerged from Slovakia's deep tennis talent pool, turning professional in 2010 and quickly making a name for herself as a fierce competitor.
-Her career is defined by a single, spectacular week in 2014 at the Family Circle Cup in Charleston.
-As a qualifier ranked outside the top 70, she engineered a massive upset, toppling the legendary Serena Williams in a straight-sets second-round victory that sent shockwaves through the sport.
-She rode that momentum all the way to the final, showcasing a gritty, all-court game.
-While that fortnight remained her brightest moment, she consistently challenged top players and represented Slovakia in Fed Cup competition, her powerful groundstrokes and fighting spirit making her a dangerous opponent on any given day before her retirement from the tour.
+Jana Čepelová engineered a massive upset at the 2014 Family Circle Cup in Charleston, toppling Serena Williams in straight sets as a qualifier ranked outside the top 70.
+She turned professional in 2010 and quickly showed herself a fierce competitor.
+Riding that momentum to the final, she showcased a gritty, all-court game.
+While that fortnight remained her brightest moment, she consistently challenged top players and represented Slovakia in Fed Cup competition.
+Her powerful groundstrokes and fighting spirit made her a dangerous opponent on any given day before her retirement from the tour.

 1981–1996